tari-project/tari/README.md

     cargo run --bin tari_console_wallet --release

     cargo run --bin tari_merge_mining_proxy --release

+    cargo run --bin tari_mining_node --release

 Using all the default options, the blockchain database, wallet database, console wallet database, log files and all configuration files will be created in the `~/.tari` (on Linux) or `%USERPROFILE%\.tari` (on Windows) directory.
 Alternatively, by specifying `--base-path <base-path>` on the command line as well, all of this will be created in that directory.

----
+## Advanced build configurations

+- Vagrant: See [Building with Vagrant](https://github.com/tari-project/tari/issues/1407), using Vagrant to build and run a basenode, as cleanly as possible.

+## Using Docker

 ### Running the base node with a docker image

-Docker images can be found at https://quay.io/repository/tarilabs/tari_base_node
+Tari Base Node Docker images can be found at https://quay.io/repository/tarilabs/tari_base_node

 Using ```docker-compose.yaml```
 ```